Schools and Colleges

-If you’re concerned about the rising mental health needs of your students, and how to adequately address these needs with limited resources, you’re not alone.
+If you’re concerned about how to address the rising mental health needs of your students, you’re not alone.
 A recent report issued by The Chronicle of Higher Education identified mental health as the number one concern of top administrators, and for good reason.
-A large percentage of the most at-risk students do not receive services, either because they do not seek them out, or because schools are unable to keep up with demand and are forced to place students on waiting lists.
+A large percentage of the highest risk students do not receive services, either because they do not seek them out, or because schools and colleges are unable to meet the demand, and are forced to limit sessions or place students on waiting lists.

-Mental health problems also undermine the academic mission of schools and colleges by impairing the cognitive functions necessary to achieve academic success, including the ability to focus, retain information, and problem-solve.
+Mental health issues also undermine the academic mission of schools and colleges, by impairing cognitive functioning, undermining achievement, and contributing to students' decisions to take time off, or leave permanently.
 According to the National College Health Assessment, students consistently name stress as the single largest impediment to their academic performance, closely followed by anxiety, sleep problems, and depression.